okeuday/cpg/README.md

-All cpg join and leave operations change global state as a Commutative Replicated Data-Type (CmRDT) by sending the operation to the associated cpg Erlang process as a Distributed Erlang message to all remote nodes after the operation successfully completes on the local node.
+All cpg join and leave operations change global state as a Commutative Replicated Data-Type (CmRDT) by sending the operation to the associated cpg Erlang process as a distributed Erlang message to all remote nodes after the operation successfully completes on the local node.

-cpg also uses Distributed Erlang node monitoring to handle netsplits as a Convergent Replicated Data-Type (CvRDT) by sending all of the internal cpg state to remote nodes that have recently connected.
+cpg also uses distributed Erlang node monitoring to handle netsplits as a Convergent Replicated Data-Type (CvRDT) by sending all of the internal cpg state to remote nodes that have recently connected.
 The associated cpg Erlang process on the remote node then performs a merge operation to